cmotc/distro-build-config/README.md

 I'd have an HTML section that would basically explained the procedure used to generate it.
 Which I thought was neat.
 Figured this would be a good way to try it out.
 Plus, doing these things in painstaking detail helps me figure them out.
+So, you know, hence the lack of auto scripts for now.

+To anyone who stumbles across this and hopes to use it or some of the interesting software therein, and I do encourage you to do so, please understand that I'm only human and I'm sorry if I've introduced some sort of error.
+If I did I did so unknowingly and without malice.
+On a similar note, please also understand that much of this software is still in very active development and is subject to fairly rapid change.
+Usually, everything works and you will hardly notice the updates, so much so that they're barely worth mentioning and these are smart folks, but hey you should know.